-In a mixing bowl, make the batter – add the cornstarch, all purpose flour and enough water (add water a little at a time).
-Whisk well and make a somewhat-thick, lump-free batter – the consistency should be such that the batter coats the cauliflower well and stays on, without dripping too much.
+In a mixing bowl, make the batter – add the cornstarch, rice flour, all-purpose flour, and enough buttermilk (add buttermilk a little at a time).
+Whisk well and make a thick, lump-free batter – the consistency should be such that the batter coats the cauliflower well and stays on, without dripping too much.

 Heat a heavy-bottomed wok with vegetable oil.
 Once the oil is hot, add a drop of the batter to the oil, if it bubbles and rises to the surface, the oil is hot enough to start deep-frying the cauliflower.
 Deep fry the cauliflower in batches, flipping them over midway, so that they are evenly fried.

 Once the cauliflower is golden-brown, transfer to a kitchen paper to absorb the excess oil.
 Keep aside for later.